Architect

 Strategic Design, A Case Study: Read More »

-Let’s take a look at this forward thinking strategy and explore how planning serves in an important way to develop ideas, mitigate risk and create value.
+Let’s take a brief look at planning, and using it more effectively as a tool to explore how this may serve your project.
+To help you develop ideas, mitigate risk and create value.

-When considering a building infrastructure project, you need a plan!
-With soo much at stake, the planning process with help to develop an organizational structure.
+Anytime you build, you need a plan!
 Through planning, it provides the client with clarity.
 This also works as a way to develop your creative approach, because it all works together.
 In lieu of the many requirements a building project encompasses.
 The process of developing ideas over time will provide opportunity for assessment and refinement along the project path.

-Often, our initial ideas do not turn out to be so great.
-We simply need a way to work through it over time.
+Its not uncommon that initial ideas are not the end all. . .
+We simply need a way to start and work through what you want to accomplish.
+But without writing it down and planning it can get lost overnight.
 Steven Spielberg said “all good ideas start out as bad ideas; thats why it takes so long.”
-The process can be a winding road, but it can produce a way to connect the dots.
+The process can be a winding road, but it can produce a way to connect the dots. he should know!

-In our work at Arc Caste Studio, we begin by meeting with the client and ask question in order to seek out an understanding of the clients objectives and vision.
-As we build on the program, we are able to develop ideas in a meaningful and harmonious way.
-The planning engages a thoughtful process of understanding form and function and exposes challenges along the way.
+In our work at Arc Caste Studio, we begin by meeting with the client and ask questions, to seek out an understand the clients objectives and vision.
+As we build a project program, we are able to develop ideas in a meaningful and harmonious way.
+The planning stage engages a thoughtful process of understanding form, function and aesthetic.
+And the vital way that they all can work together.
+This simply doesn’t happen without planning

 By way of a simple example, If an architect can be engaged to review your residential plan, and they are able to improve by finding ways to have greater functionality and save just 100sf, that represents a major cost savings. i.e., for a building cost of say $250/sf, that can be a $25,000 savings! (using a very conservative building cost for SF value.)
 This is a tiny example, however it provides a case for engaging a planning process.
 In addition, aligning all the diverse functions, budget and aesthetic preference also provides solutions that are well thought out in advance.
 And minimizes risk.
 Our building infrastructure represents an important part of our lives.
 Winston Churchill said, “We shape our buildings and thereafter they shape us.”
 Our building infrastructure has a way to inspire us and influence how we live.
 It can even affect the quality of our physical lives.

-Having a planning process in place will help in clarify objectives and to create clear and meaningful goals.
+Having a planning process in place will help you see the need to clarify your objectives and develop meaningful goals.
 Planning provides a framework, and serves as a guid post of collected ideas and thoughts.
-The plan is also a way to document ideas through sketching and important notes that serve to help in solidifying a picture of the project.
-Remember good ideas It can also be used to build upon.
+The plan is a way to document ideas through sketching, thoughts, and notes.
+It simply serves to help solidify a picture of the project.
+Remember good ideas tend to build upon themselves.
+Thats why planning becomes soo important.

-This process of planning like an architect, can be quite foreign to some, however the process does work across all disciplines.
-The principles are often very similar.
-However, as an architect, I can help clients begin the process and order the overall structure and framework by which a cost effective and value drive process can be created.
-In short, with no planning process, or guide, chaos can rule the day.
-However, when clarity is developed early on, it leads to bringing ideas and concepts to fruition in a meaningful way.
+This process of planning, can be overlooked, however the process does work across all disciplines.
+The principles are similar.
+In short, with no planning process, or guide, chaos can rule.
+However, when clarity is developed early, it leads to bringing ideas and concepts to fruition more quickly and in a meaningful way.